micahlagrange/adventurer-factory/README.md

 AdventurerFactory::Dice exposes methods to roll one or more die of any number of sides.

-A d_somenumber_ method call returns a Die object with the specified number of sides and a random value in the range 1..sides
+A d(somenumber) (such as :d6, :d8, :d10, etc) method call returns a Die object with the specified number of sides and a random value in the range 1..sides

 For example:
 ```ruby